Sheko100/sorting_algorithms/README.md

-# Porject about Sorting algorithms & Big O in C language
+# Project about Sorting algorithms & Big O in C language